aiglesiasmal/power-bi/ReadMe.txt

 and Cook's distance.
 In addition to those methods, three ways to visualize outliers are supported: Scatter plot, box plot and density plot.

-The second folder is an open data tool to visualize and filter NGOs based on location and analyze the dataset from the government.
+The second folder is an open data tool to visualize and filter NGOs based on location and analyze the dataset provided by the local government.

 The third folder is a sales analysis dashboard using corporate data to obtain KPIs and analyze sales performance by product, region, country, year,etc.